pallets/click/docs/quickstart.rst

 Adding Parameters
 -----------------

-To add parameters the :func:`option` and :func:`argument` decorators:
+To add parameters, use the :func:`option` and :func:`argument` decorators:

 .. click:example::